-- Beat the butter and sugars until creamy.
+- Beat the butter and sugars in a large mixing bowl until creamy.
 Add the eggs and vanilla and mix again.

 - Stir together the dry ingredients and slowly mix into the butter mixture.
-Do not over mix.
+Do not over mix the dough.

-- Add chocolate chunks and stir in gently.
+- Add most of the chocolate chunks and stir in them gently.

-- Place 1/2 cup of cookie dough into each liner and press out evenly.
-The liner should be about 1/2 full.
+- Place ½ cup of cookie dough into each paper liner and press the dough out evenly.
+The liner should be about ½ full.
 Do not over fill, or they will bake over the tops of the liners.

 - Press extra chocolate chunks into the tops of the dough and bake for 22-24 minutes.
 Let cool on pan for 5 minutes.

-- Serve the Num Num Cookies while they are warm and gooey.
+- Serve the Jack Jack Num Num Cookies while they are warm and gooey for best results.

-For an even more decadent and delicious treat, add a scoop of ice cream and hot fudge to the warm Nom Nom cookies and dig in!!!
+- Want an even more decadent and delicious treat?
+Add a scoop of ice cream and hot fudge to the warm cookies and dig in!

 - Marshmallow Pops

 - Edible Cookie Dough - Disney Springs food truck copycat

 Love a recipe you tried from Inside BruCrew Life?

 Please consider leaving a 5 star ⭐️ rating in the recipe card below and/or a review in the comments section further below.

 - 1 cup packed brown sugar

 - 2 large eggs

 - 2 teaspoons vanilla extract